PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 08:06:59
+Last updated: 2024-04-05 08:07:32
-Random Quote: I'd ask what you're up to, Klaus, but then it occurred to me: I don't care. - Number Five
+Random Quote: I hate it when you talk sometimes.
+No... all the time. - Nicky Nichols